 Carnedd Llywelyn is the third highest mountain in Wales and the highest mountain in the Carneddau range.
 This range has the largest area of land over 3000ft in England and Wales and many of the highest peaks.
 Carnedd Llywelyn itself is a rather sprawly peak but offers fine 360 degree views.

 Carnedd Dafydd is the neighbour to bigger brother Llywelyn.
 As the two largest peaks in the range, Dafydd and Llywelyn are often combined in walks around the Carneddau.
 The ridge from Dafydd to Llywelyn is a fine section of high mountain walking, with great views on offer the whole way.

 Glyder Fawr, meaning big pile of rocks, is the highest peak in the Glyderau range.
-Glyder Fawr was remeasured with GPS in 2010 and was nearly meters higher than previously thought.
+Glyder Fawr was remeasured with GPS in 2010 and was nearly 2 meters higher than previously thought, meaning it joined the list of Wales’ “Super Mountains” (mountains over 1000m high).
 It is an intriguing mountain with other-worldly rock formations strewed across the summit.